 The Giggster Hosting Guide Part I: Should I Rent My House for Film Shoots?

-Over the past few years Giggster has established a reputation as the filming location industry's premier listing platform.
+Over the past few years Giggster has established a reputation as the film industry's premier location listing platform.
 With great power comes great responsibility, and we wanted to take some time to share our advice and honest feedback on the intricacies of hosting filming location rentals.
 While there are big revenue opportunities (some of our hosts earn more than $50k per year!) there are also certain risks involved.

 In order to help guide new and prospective property owners through the location hosting process, we decided to sit down with our resident location rental expert, and Head of Client Services, Kelsii Dyer to get her quick takes on the biggest questions facing film location hosts today.